 - Use a night vision system

-The Lanmodo Vast night vision system uses NIR technology, can help you spot an on the roadway and others objects with ease even in low-light conditions.
+The Lanmodo Vast night vision system uses NIR technology, can help you spot an animal on the roadway and others objects with ease even in low-light conditions.
 What's more, Lanmodo Vast night vision system is able to provide 1080P, full-color image and with a night view distance up to 300M, so you can take measures timely if finding an animal far away.

 - Ensure defensive driving